 Elizabeth’s new band ‘ƒX’ was an art oriented band that played around Santa Barbara and was well regarded as a serious group of musician-artists who played music that defied classification. ‘ƒX’ consisted of Dave Fontana (guitar & vocals), Joe Dean (bass & vocals), Tracy Hall Adams (drums & vocals) and Elizabeth (keyboards, synthesizer & vocals).
 After a while Tracy left the band and Brian Engel joined.
 The name was soon changed to ‘a few Circles’ which was an odd translation of a title of a painting by Kandinsky. ‘ƒX’ and ‘a few Circles’ played in Santa Barbara with local bands like friends and cult record collector favorites ‘Iron Curtain’ and also with bands that came to Santa Barbara like ‘Wall of Voodoo’, ‘Suburban Lawns’, ‘Forked Tongues’, ‘The Humans’ ‘The Plastics’, ‘The Pearls’, ‘Sensible Shoes’ (with David Baerwald), ‘Crown of Thorns’ and ‘Red Wedding’. ‘a few Circles’ occasionally played in LA, at places like ‘the o.n. klub’ and once at the fabulous ‘Brave Dog’ with ‘Red Wedding’, right before they stole their drummer.
 Dave, Joe and Elizabeth played a few more shows with a drum machine, then decided it was time to end the band.
 Later, though officially no longer a band, Elizabeth, Joe, Dave and Brian recorded instrumental versions of several songs, which were then montaged, for the underground section of the film ‘Surfers’ by Elizabeth’s brother-in-law Bill Delaney.
 Dave, Joe, Elizabeth and friend Tim Gardner put together a new set of instrumental material for a single live performance and called the band ‘Victor the Florist’.

 In 1982, after leaving UCSB, Elizabeth and Joe Dean moved from Santa Barbara to Hollywood, a block away from Rod and Karin.
 Elizabeth (bass and synthesizer) and Joe (bass and synthesizer) started a band called ‘Laughing Academy’ sharing lead vocals.
 Dag Midtskog (‘Chinas Comidas’, ‘Glue’, ‘Derita Sisters’) joined them on guitar.
 That version of ‘Lauging Academy’ recorded a demo with Rod Figueroa AKA ‘China’ of ‘Super Heroines’ and ‘Christian Death’.
-Joe also played bass with Rod in a band called ‘Noise God’ with vocalist Jim Wood and someone from ‘Junker 88’.
+Joe also played bass with Rod in a band called ‘Noise God’ with vocalist Jim Wood and “someone from ‘Junker 88′” according to Joe.
 ‘Noise God’ played one show in Tijuana at the Bagdad de Noche and have a song on a punk rock compilation.
-It was during this time and it is a little known fact that Rod recorded Joe playing his trademark fretless Fender bass during the recording of the first ‘Christian Death’ album ‘Only Theater of Pain’ and used it without permission and without giving Joe credit.
+It was during this time that Rod recorded Joe playing his trademark fretless Fender bass during the recording of the first ‘Christian Death’ album ‘Only Theater of Pain’ and Elizabeth always suspected they used the tracks on the album without Joe’s permission and without giving Joe credit.
+When Elizabeth confronted Rod with her suspicions, he didn’t deny it.
 Rod was famous for such things, but still a good friend.
 In 1985, Rod, a friend of Carla Bozulich, Perry Farrel’s roommate, suggested Joe to Perry Farrel during musician selection for ‘Jane’s Addiction’, but Joe turned Perry down, the rest is history.
 Rod passed away in 1991 (rest in peace, Rod).

 In 1983, Dag left Laughing Academy and DJ Thom T. (formerly of ‘DV8’) joined on guitar.
 After a while, the band name changed to ‘Tin Brood’.
 A few of the drummers they worked with were Steve Roth, Barry Schneider (formerly of ‘DV8’), Mitchell, Chris and Ron (last names unknown).
 In 1985 Thom rented a house with Elizabeth and Joe in Hollywood near Melrose Blvd behind the house of friend Carrie (Miss Carrie) Faber.
 ‘Tin Brood’ rehearsed in the living room much to the resentment of the neighbors.
 After years of difficulty keeping drummers, Joe started playing drums in addition to synthesizer and Elizabeth played bass exclusively.
 A short time later they then found a drummer named PK (also of ‘Detox’) so now they had two drummers.
 The band in it’s various incarnations played around LA at ‘Lhasa Club’, ‘Anti-Club’, ‘Music Machine’, ‘The Roxy’ and at ‘CalArts’ where Elizabeth was a student, and some of the bands that they played with were ‘Drowning Pool’, ‘Partly Cloudy’, ‘Soul Asylum’, ‘Tones on Tail’, ‘Bonemen of Barumba’, ‘Swans’, ‘Radwaste’, ‘3 Teens Kill 4’, ‘Phranc’, ‘New Marines’, ‘Necropolis of Love’, ‘Happy Bats’, ‘Angel of the Odd’, ‘Apache Dancer’, ‘Black Keys’, and ‘Pop-O-Pies’ (Elizabeth’s beloved wine red 1963 Gibson EB3 bass was stolen at or just after that show).
 ‘Tin Brood’ broke up in 1986.
 Elizabeth and Joe continued to collaborate while Elizabeth attended CalArts, then went their separate ways in 1988.